Study in Germany

 • Student Support Services: Universities offer comprehensive support services for international students, including welcome events, language courses, academic advising, and career services.

-• Accommodation Options: Student dormitories (Studentenwohnheime) are a popular and affordable option.
+• Accommodation Options: Student dormitories are a popular and affordable option.
 Private rooms or shared apartments are also available.

 • Part-Time Work: International students are allowed to work part-time (currently up to 120 full days or 240 half days per year) to help with living expenses.
-However, it’s crucial not to rely solely on part-time work to fund your studies.

 • Travel Opportunities: Germany’s central location in Europe makes it easy and affordable to travel to neighboring countries.
+We assist with air ticket booking.

 At BrainEdge, we are dedicated to guiding you through the process of studying in Germany.
 Our comprehensive support services include: